PART I - Charlottesville And Albemarle County

 There are also undisclosed HDTV broadcasts to discover if you have a roof antenna and the right equipment.

 TV here has the usual humdrum newscast common to every TV station in America.
 All the stations use the identical format.
-If the FCC passed a rule that all TV newscasts had to use the same format and look alike, nothing would have to change.
+If the FCC passed a rule that all TV newscasts had to copy each other in everything, nothing here would change.

-Small market TV can be sluggish at news gathering so to fill the time slot, they discuss the weather in exhaustive detail at least twice in every half-hour news broadcast.
-It's bizarre.
+Small market TV doesn't go overboard covering news.
+That's expensive.
+So to fill the time, an over-dressed manakin discusses the weather in exhaustive detail at least twice in every news broadcast.

-In 2007 our TV cable company (Adelphia) was bought out of receivership by Comcast.
-They have a contract until 2013, at which time the city will pay a beltway "franchise consultant" big bucks to make a new contract no better than the old.
+In 2007 our TV cable company, the ill-fated Adelphia, was bought out of receivership by Comcast.
+They have an exclusive contract ending this year, at which time the city will pay a beltway "franchise consultant" big bucks to negotiate a new contract no better than the old and possibly worse.
 C'est la vie.

 DirectTV and DishNet satellites are at an elevation of around 23 degrees, not ideal in hilly terrain but available to nearly everyone.
-Cloud cover matters about 6 hours a month.
+Cloud cover matters about 6 to 10 hours a month at my house.

 There are ample movie theaters here, some of them multiplex.
-They are all too loud and too cold except Vinegar Hill, the downtown art house for foreigns and classics, and the Fork Union Drive-In.
-Fork Union is a trip.
+They are all too loud and too cold.
+And there's a drive-in, but it's 30 miles, 47 minutes away in Fork Union.

 Another trip is the IMAX theatre 90 minutes away at the Science Museum of Virginia in Richmond.